The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's The Souls On Jacob's Ladder 1 (signed) is estimated to be worth between £8,000 and £12,000.
-This intaglio print, created in 2007, has shown consistent value growth, with an average annual growth rate of 6%.
-There have been 3 sales at auction since its entry to the market in June 2010.
-In the past 12 months, the artwork has sold once, achieving a hammer price of £8,000.
-Over the past five years, the hammer price has ranged from £8,000 in September 2024 to £14,474 in April 2024, with an average return to the seller of £9,551.
+The value of Damien Hirst's The Souls On Jacob's Ladder 1 (signed) is estimated to be worth between £7,000 and £10,500.
+This intaglio print, created in 2007, has shown consistent value growth, with an average annual growth rate of 3%.
+Over the past 12 months, the artwork has sold once, with an average selling price of £8,000.
+In the last five years, the hammer price has ranged from £8,000 in September 2024 to £14,474 in April 2024.
+Since its first sale in June 2010, this artwork has been sold 3 times.
 The edition size of this artwork is limited to 72.

 Meaning & Analysis